 The only recommended action in such circumstances is a swift loo exit; alternatively, fire up the fantastic ‘Fake Call’ rescue app if you have an iPhone or similar device.

-Another male dominated trait which I find painful yet insightful, is the business of self promotion.
+Another male dominated trait which I find painful yet insightful, is the business of self-promotion.
 Now you might be thinking that entrepreneurial people have to blow their own trumpet from time to time, and you would be right.

 But when people start to tell me how good they are at something, without being prompted or asked, I typically find it is a sign of deeper insecurity about their own ability (boastful business men typically don’t deliver).
-By contrast, in all my experience, the people who are really good at something tend to keep it to themselves or wait for the appropriate time to demonstrate their talent.
+By contrast, in all my experience, the people who are really good at something tend to keep it to themselves or wait for the appropriate time to talk about or demonstrate their talent.

 Conversation and being at ease with what you are saying is a real skill.
 It appears simple and for some people is a very enjoyable part of business.
 But to be good at conversation and understand its patterns and intricacies as well as how it’s used to influence thinking and win favour, takes practice and understanding.
 And the learning never really stops.

 Hitchhiking with total strangers provided me with a great opportunity to repeatedly practice conversations and learn how to get on with and read people.
 The Blog article entitled ‘Building sound relationships from scratch’ provides more detail on the theory and practice relating to this issue.

 I am certain that hitchhiking made me more confident around people and helped me to build long-standing contacts and networks within the businesses where I work.
 Hitching helped to round some of the corners off my irksome personality; and on more than one occasion time spent by the roadside (post hitch) proved very valuable in terms on self-reflection, particularly when a lift had not gone well.